zldobbs/ambrosia-server/README.md

 ### Server Build and Launching

-> TODO: Put the server in a container, launch with compose.yaml

 1. Define the environment variables required for connecting to the server:

 - `POSTGRES_USER`: Database user (e.g. `postgres`)